James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Dyson V6 attachments [handheld]

-I put the V6 in another subset because it uses a different connecting bracket than the newer Dyson cordless vacuums.
+I placed the V6 in a separate subset because it utilizes a different connecting bracket than the newer Dyson cordless vacuums.

 It utilizes the same toolset but with a different connecting point, so it doesn’t fit in (let’s say) a V8 variant.